General Booking Terms and Conditions

-The Institute will provide the Client Group with an estimate of the total price of the services to be supplied calculated on the basis of the activities to be undertaken and on the details given by the Client Group’s representative.
+The Institute will provide the Client Group with an estimate of the total price of the services to be supplied calculated on the basis of the activities to be undertaken and on the details given by the Client Group’s representative to the Institute.

-If the Client Group has not paid the advance by the date determined by the Institute, the Institute has the right to terminate the agreement without serving any period of notice and without being liable to pay the Client Group any compensation.
+If the Client Group has not confirmed the booking within 30 days, the Institute has the right to terminate the agreement without serving any period of notice and without being liable to pay the Client Group any compensation.
 The Client Group will be informed of the termination of the agreement by the Institute by written notification.

-The total price of the services supplied by the Institute is calculated on the basis of all services provided will be invoiced to the client group by the end of the month in which the activity takes place.
+The total price of the services supplied by the Institute is calculated on the basis of all services provided and will be invoiced to the Client Group by the end of the month in which the programme takes place.

 Any queries with respect to an invoice should be communicated to the Institute within 8 days after the invoice date.

-In agreement with The Institute and at the time of the booking confirmation, the Client Group will state as accurately as possible the number of participants that will undertake activities at the Institute.
+In agreement with the Institute and at the time of the booking confirmation, the Client Group will state as accurately as possible the number of participants that will undertake activities as part of their programme at the Institute.

-If the Client Group does not confirm the number of participants, the Institute has the right to use the rooms, which were originally reserved for participants but were not confirmed, without the Client Group having any right to compensation.
+If the Client Group does not confirm the booking or the number of participants, the Institute has the right to use the rooms, which were originally reserved for participants but were not confirmed, without the Client Group having any right to compensation.

-If the final list of participants is extended with additional participants at the written request of the Client Group less than 14 days before the group’s arrival, the Institute will try to accommodate these extra people if rooms are available.
+If the final list of participants is extended, the Institute will try to accommodate these extra people if rooms are available.